 On June 14th, 2018, a new chapter was started when Character Development was recorded and published as the first Life of an Architect podcast episode.
-Recorded bi-weekly, hosts Bob Borson and Landon Williams discuss all things architecture with a little bit of life thrown in for balance.
+Recorded bi-weekly, Bob Borson and Andrew Hawkins discuss all things architecture … with a little bit of life thrown in for balance.

 Meet the Hosts